 The auditors may involve your company’s CTO, CEO, and CFO in the process as well if needed.

-All these internal stakeholders will assist the independent auditors in navigating the company’s policies, review its processes, and practically evaluate the security procedures in place when handling customer data.
+All these internal stakeholders will assist the independent auditors in navigating the company’s policies, reviewing its processes, and practically evaluating the security procedures in place when handling customer data.

 Software Automation For SOC 2 Audits

 Independent CPAs perform SOC 2 audits.
 However, the auditors need several reports and documents in specific formats from a company to evaluate its systems and develop a final audit report.

 Most organizations create these reports and documents at the last moment before the audit takes place by asking the relevant internal stakeholders.

 However, you can automate much of this process using SOC 2 audit software to gather all the relevant information from your records and create reports in the recommended format for the auditors to use during the audit process.

 Automating this part of your compliance audit speeds up the whole process and reduces manual interference in the documentation, making it more transparent and efficient.

 There are plenty of SOC 2 audit and compliance software options to choose from, depending on your business needs.